Get actionable steps on how to monitor and enforce your MAP policy:

 Posted on 22nd November '17 in MAP Monitoring - Comments

 If you are a manufacturer or brand, having a say in the selling price of your product is extremely important in order tomaintain profit margins.
-Since consumers typically price-compare before buying, the ability to suggest a minimum advertised price is a valuable tool to prevent increased consumer expectation of a cheap product.
+Since consumers typically price-compare before buying, the ability to suggest a minimum advertised price is a valuable tool to prevent increased consumer expectations of a cheap product.

 A minimum advertised price (MAP) policy sets a bottom limit on the price a reseller may advertise, but it does not dictate the price of the final sale.
 As many manufacturers are aware, monitoring of resellers is essential to ensure compliance.